rust-lang/book/src/ch13-03-improving-our-io-project.md

 expect an iterator</span>

-The standard library documentation for the `env::args` function shows that the type of the iterator it returns is `std::env::Args`.
-We’ve updated the signature of the `Config::new` function so the parameter `args` has the type `std::env::Args` instead of `&[String]`.
+The standard library documentation for the `env::args` function shows that the type of the iterator it returns is `std::env::Args`, and that type implements the `Iterator` trait and returns `String` values.

+We’ve updated the signature of the `Config::new` function so the parameter `args` has a generic type with the trait bounds `impl Iterator<Item = String>` instead of `&[String]`.
+This usage of the `impl Trait` syntax we discussed in the [“Traits as Parameters”][impl-trait]<!-- ignore --> section of Chapter 10 means that `args` can be any type that implements the `Iterator` type and returns `String` items.

 Because we’re taking ownership of `args` and we’ll be mutating `args` by iterating over it, we can add the `mut` keyword into the specification of the `args` parameter to make it mutable.

 #### Using `Iterator` Trait Methods Instead of Indexing

 Next, we’ll fix the body of `Config::new`.
-The standard library documentation also mentions that `std::env::Args` implements the `Iterator` trait, so we know we can call the `next` method on it!
+Because `args` implements the `Iterator` trait, we know we can call the `next` method on it!
 Listing 13-27 updates the code from Listing 12-23 to use the `next` method:

 <span class="filename">Filename: src/lib.rs</span>